 Once again, this year our school community can be pleased with the progress our children and staff have made in the areas outlined above in this Annual School Report.
-A very special achievement was the 2016 Network Ten Showcase Award for Excellence in the Early and Primary Years." for our "Global Citizenship education - passport to social cohesion" initiative.
+A very special achievement was the 2017 Student Community Forum, which the Global Citizenship Team arranged and hosted.
+We are all proud to be able to:" Together, as Global Citizens, -Provide Opportunities- Create Futures"